Ocean Avenue (album): Commercial performance and accolades

 Ocean Avenue peaked at number 23 on the US Billboard 200, and has sold 1.8 million copies in the US.
 It also charted at number 8 in New Zealand, and number 149 in the UK.
 It reached number 52 on the year-end Billboard 200 for 2004.
 The album was certified platinum in the US by the Recording Industry Association of America (RIAA), gold in both Canada by Music Canada and New Zealand by Recorded Music NZ (RMNZ), and silver in the UK by the British Phonographic Industry (BPI).

 "Way Away" charted at number 25 on Alternative Airplay.
 Outside of the US, it reached number 63 in the UK and number 66 in Scotland.
 "Ocean Avenue" charted at number 13 on Mainstream Top 40, number 21 on Adult Top 40 and Alternative Airplay, number 37 on Hot 100, and number 38 on Radio Songs.
 Outside of the US, the song charted at number 34 in New Zealand, number 61 in Australia, and number 65 in Scotland and the UK.
-It was certified double platinum by the RIAA, gold by RMNZ, and silver by the BPI.
+It was certified double platinum by the RIAA, platinum by RMNZ, and silver by the BPI.
 "Only One" charted at number 15 on Alternative Airplay, number 22 on Bubbling Under Hot 100, and number 28 on Mainstream Top 40.
 It was certified gold in the US by the RIAA.

 The music video for "Ocean Avenue" was nominated for Best New Artist in a Video and MTV2 Award at the MTV Video Music Awards.
 It has appeared on various best-of pop-punk album lists, being featured on lists by A.Side TV, BuzzFeed, Kerrang!, Loudwire, Rock Sound, and Rolling Stone.
 "Ocean Avenue" is featured on Billboard's list of the "100 Greatest Choruses of the 21st Century" and Cleveland.com's list of the top 100 pop-punk songs.
 Alternative Press ranked "Ocean Avenue" at number 42 on their list of the best 100 singles from the 2000s.
 Author Leslie Simon in her book Wish You Were Here: An Essential Guide to Your Favorite Music Scenes―from Punk to Indie and Everything in Between (2009) wrote that the album not only launched Key as an "unexpected emo sex symbol but proved that violins are actually more punk rock than you think".